ElizabethBrooks/BIOS60132_FinalProject/README.md

 ## Activities Required
 1. QC, trim, and concatenate paired-end RNA-seq reads
-2. Directly map the RNA-seq reads to the PA42 reference coding sequences -- Generate MinHash sketches of sequences
+2. Directly map the RNA-seq reads to the PA42 reference coding sequences using MinHash sketches
--- Calculate sequence distances
 3. Infer phylogenetic trees

 ## Data Used